Mass Closure of Credit Card Accounts

 As a result of a recent review, we’ve closed your above referenced account because there are too many accounts with balances and you currently owe sufficient amounts on your revolving lines of credit.

 I had four Bank of America credit cards with a combined total credit limit of $82,000.
-Fortunately I have already taken out $60,000 from these accounts, so I only lost potential balance transfer amount of $21,000.
-I will continue making a minimum payment until the promotional period ends.
+Fortunately, I had already withdrawn $60,000 from these accounts, so I only lost a potential balance transfer amount of $21,000.
+I will continue making minimum payments until the promotional period ends.

-I searched on “bank of america credit card closure” and found a similar story here.
+I searched for “bank of america credit card closure” and found a similar story here.

 I spoke to a customer rep that told me there were no lower APR offers available so I proceeded to ask for a supervisor.
 I get on the phone with the supervisor and I stated that I had no late or no missed payments and paid off the balance.
 I then asked the supervisor is it possible to lower the APR.